PubInv/ferrofluid-pump/README.md

 ## July 7th

-Using Rob's pump with three electromagnets and one permanent magnet at priming, with a 10 amp power supply, with a period of 300 ms and {0.0,0.4} interval timing, we measure 8 grams per minute, the best that we have yet.
+Using Rob's pump with three electromagnets and one permanent magnet at priming, with a 10 amp power supply, with a period of 300 ms and {0.0,0.4} interval timing, we measured 8 grams per minute, the best that we have yet.

 ## Previously